 Just a Few Seeds More: Value of Network Information for Diffusion

-Identifying the optimal set of individuals to first receive information (`seeds') in a social network is a widely-studied question in many settings, such as the diffusion of information, microfinance programs, and new technologies.
+Identifying the optimal set of individuals to first receive information (‘seeds’) in a social network is a widely-studied question in many settings, such as diffusion of information, spread of microfinance programs, and adoption of new technologies.
 Numerous studies have proposed various network-centrality based heuristics to choose seeds in a way that is likely to boost diffusion.
-Here we show that, for some frequently studied diffusion processes, randomly seeding s plus x individuals can prompt a larger cascade than optimally targeting the best s individuals, for a small x.
-We prove our results for large classes of random networks, but also show that they hold in simulations over several real-world networks.
-This suggests that the returns to collecting and analyzing network information to identify the optimal seeds may not be economically significant.
-Given these findings, practitioners interested in communicating a message to a large number of people may wish to compare the cost of network-based targeting to that of slightly expanding initial outreach.
+Here we show that, for the classic SIR model of diffusion and some of its generalizations, randomly seeding s + x individuals can prompt a larger diffusion than optimally targeting the best s individuals, for a small x.
+We prove our results for large classes of random networks, and verify them in several small, real-world networks.
+Our results identify practically relevant settings under which collecting and analyzing network data to boost diffusion is not cost-effective.

 Keywords: Diffusion, social network, seeding, word-of-mouth, influence

 JEL Classification: D85, D83, O12, Z13

 Suggested Citation: Suggested Citation